MENTORSHIP

 Licensed clinician* pay structure and benefits:

-• Licensed clinicians (usually LMSWs) in my practice start out receiving 50% commission of fees received from clients, and they are in charge of deciding what their fees are (I offer consultation on how to figure this out).
+- Licensed clinicians (usually LMSWs) in my practice start out receiving 50% commission of fees received from clients (or $35 minimum on client fees that are $50+), and they are in charge of deciding what their fees are (I offer consultation on how to figure this out).

 - Everyone receives two weeks of paid vacation time off and the equivalent of two weeks paid safe and sick leave (up to 40 hours) per year, regardless of case load, based on average recent income.